What is a systematic review?

 - Comparing the methods to the results

-- Comparing the outcomes of a protocol (if there’s one available) to the published report
+- Comparing the outcomes of a protocol (if there’s one available) to the published article

 - Asking the study authors for more information

-After appraisal, you might find there are studies you’d like to exclude from the review.
+After appraisal, you might find there are further studies to exclude from the review based on your eligibility criteria.
 Make sure you record the reasoning behind exclusion as it will need to be reported.

 Analyse and interpret